oneHamidreza/Meow-Framework-MVVM/README.md

 }
 ```

-Learn more about it at [AlertsFragment.kt](https://github.com/oneHamidreza/Meow-Framework-MVVM/masterhttps://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/Sample/src/main/kotlin/sample/ui/material/alert/AlertsFragment.kt).
+Learn more about it at [AlertsFragment.kt](https://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/Sample/src/main/kotlin/sample/ui/material/alert/AlertsFragment.kt).

 ### Button

-There are some customized styles which is related to `Material Button`.
+There are some customized styles that is related to `Material Button`.

 |Style|Usage|
 |---|:---:|